Disclosure: This post contains affiliate links. Click here to read my affiliate policy.

 Again, this one is a health issue as much as a plastics one.
 Parabens, SLS, and other harmful chemicals fill these products, even most of the ones that make claims like “with nature’s bounty”.
 The hair and body care industry is among the very worst for green-washing.
 That’s deliberately phrasing product information and designing product packaging to make you think they’re “green”, without breaking advertising law.
 I hate it, and so many people fall into the trap.
 I was researching a product the other day, as I was thinking of trialing a new shampoo, and the company had “organics” in their brand name and the product was labeled as “naturally organic shampoo”.
 When I delved deeper and read the full list of ingredients and the disclaimer, actually, 25% of the plant-based ingredients were of organic origin.
 The rest of the product was just crammed full of the nasty chemicals my family avoids.
 It seems even the “green” retailer who was stocking the product had been hoodwinked.
 So, just like with natural deodorant, or anything else you buy, don’t let spurious advertising fool you–check the ingredients carefully, and look for their hidden disclaimers.

 Shampoo bars are great–the same as natural bar soap–they are usually simply packaged in cardboard or paper, so packaging is minimal and recyclable.
-You can of course make your own, but it’s not that easy, and it’s a multi-stage process.
-Some people do well with Castille soap like Dr. Bronner’s for hair, body wash, handwash, dish detergent and more, but I find Castille soap, whatever the brand, leaves my hair greasy, even if I use a strong conditioner.
+You can, of course, make your own, but it’s not that easy, and it’s a multi-stage process.
+Some people do well with Castille soap like Dr. Bronner’s ( this one is a great deal if you want to buy in bulk) for hair, body wash, handwash, dish detergent, and more, but I find Castille soap, whatever the brand, leaves my hair greasy, even if I use a strong apple cider vinegar as a conditioner(I recommend this organic apple cider vinegar with the Mother).
 However, I do like Dr. Bronner’s as a body wash, dish detergent, floor cleaner, and general detergent.

 Here are some of the shampoos I like: